runtimeverification/iele-semantics/compiler/README.md

 # compiler
 To build: `stack build`.
+all dependencies are managed by stack

-To run: `stack exec compiler-exe`.
+To run: `stack exec iele-assmble`.

 To run the tests: `stack test`